nyuruN/ShaderRinth/README.md

 ### Linux

-You can use any build system generator of your choice.
+You may use any build system generator of your choice.

 ```console
 git clone --recurse-submodules https://github.com/nyuruN/ShaderRinth.git